JoaolSoares/FdF_42/README.md

 # FdF
 The fifth project from 42<br>
-Frac-ol is a 42 school project whose goal is to create a fractal explorer.
+FdF is a 42 school project whose goal is to create a isometric projection based on a map.<br>
-The program will display different fractals and allow the user to zoom and change the color of the fractal.
+The program will display different isometric projections and allow the user to zoom, move, change perspective and relief.

 ## How to use